 - 1 teaspoon minced fresh rosemary or 1/2 tsp. dried, crushed

 - black pepper to taste

-- 1 12.3-ounce package lite firm silken tofu, drained of water (see note below)
+- 1 12.3-ounce package lite firm or extra-firm silken tofu drained of water, see note below

 - 1/4 cup plain soymilk